 1 participant sent feedback via email.

 The overall sentiment was positive and supportive of Council adopting the Customer Experience Strategy.
-Nine respondents were supportive, two were unsure and only one was against adoption.
+Nine respondents were supportive, two were unsure and only one was not supportive.
 Respondents were also asked to explain their answer.

 Respondents positively highlighted: